Median-priced homes in 8 major cities

 How much can you buy?

-To get an idea of how far your housing dollar will go in some of the nation's largest cities, we went shopping for a median-priced home in three metropolitan areas that earned the highest grades in our Fall Home Affordability Study and five areas with failing grades.
+Want to know how far your housing dollar will stretch in some of the nation's largest cities?
+We went shopping for a median-priced home in four metropolitan areas that earned the best grades in our second annual Home Affordability Study and in four cities with failing marks.

-We suspect you'll be surprised at the size difference we found.
-For example, we located a median-priced home with over 2,000 square feet in Boston but couldn't find one with even 1,000 square feet in New York.
+We not only found big price differences, the square-footage varied greatly, as well.
+For example, we located a median-priced home with more than 1,500 square feet in Boston, but couldn't find one with even 700 square feet in Miami.

-Also be prepared for a big difference in each home's price per square foot — one of the best ways to compare how far your housing dollar will stretch.
-Our homes ran from well under $100 a square foot in Pittsburgh to well over $500 a square foot in New York.
+That means there was also a big difference in each home's price per square foot — one of the best ways to compare how far your housing dollar will stretch.
+Our homes ran from well under $105 per square foot in Minneapolis to well over $800 in San Francisco.